 Curriculum

 Required and suggested courses for Applied Physics students are outlined in the table below.
 See this page for course descriptions.
 The complete official degree requirements for the Applied Physics program can be found in the College of Arts and Sciences Online Bulletin.
-You can download the full degree course map in PDF format by clicking here.

 Year